Dabhol Power Station

 Dabhol Power Station is located near Anjanwel village in Ratnagiri district in Maharashtra, India, about 160 km south of Mumbai.
 The power station was built by the Dabhol Power Company (DPC), which was a joint venture of Enron International, General Electric, Bechtel and Maharashtra Power Development Corporation.
 At the start of its construction in 1992, the Dabhol power station project was, at $3 billion, the biggest foreign investment in India.
-The project was mired in controversy from its inception, which would escalate so dramatically that it affected politics and foreign policy at the national level.
+The project was mired in controversy from its inception, which escalated so dramatically that it affected politics and foreign policy at the national level.

 History

 The Dabhol Power Station was the largest foreign investment project in India at the time.
 Until then, Western companies and investors had avoided India.
 Planners at the Enron Corporation, a major partner in the project, advised against starting projects in India due its inefficient and government-controlled energy system.
 Construction of the Dabhol Power Station was planned to be completed in two phases.
 The first phase was a 740 MW unit to use naphtha as the fuel.
 Construction started in 1992 and finally completed in May 1999.
 The next phase was 1700 MW of units using liquefied natural gas (LNG) as fuel.
 At its height, the construction of the Dabhol power station employed 15,000 people.